DanielArzani/DanielArzani/README.md

 ## What I'm currently working on

-A personal website that will have everything I would want it to have
+A personal website that will have everything I would want it to have and I'll use it instead of google's homepage!

-- _No more having to look at Google's homepage_
-- _No more needing to subscribe to sites or news letter for particular things_
-- _No more needing to use an app in order to manage my schedule or to keep track of tasks/notes_

 Learning TypeScript